emmt/LazyAlgebra.jl/docs/src/operators.md

 valid in the expression `A*x`.

-## The `identical` method
+## The `isequal` method

-The method `identical(A,B)` yields whether `A` and `B` are the same operators in the sense that their effects will **always** be the same.
+The method `isequal(A,B)` yields whether `A` and `B` are the same operators in the sense that their effects will **always** be the same.
 This method is used to perform some simplifications and optimizations and may have to be specialized for specific operator types.
 The default implementation is to return `A === B`.

 The returned result may be true although `A` and `B` are not necessarily the same object.
 In the below example, if `A` and `B` are two sparse matrices whose coefficients and indices are stored in the same vectors (as can be tested with the `===` operator) this method should return `true` because the two operators will behave identically (any changes in the coefficients or indices of `A` will be reflected in `B`).
 If any of the vectors storing the coefficients or the indices are not the same objects, then `identical(A,B)` must return `false` even though the stored values may be the same because it is possible, later, to change one operator without affecting identically the other.

 ## Example